sj-hellfire/whatsapp_assistant/README.md

 - Verify project is active in Supabase dashboard
 - Run the SQL setup script if tables are missing

+**Cloud Deployment Issues:**
+- Check service logs for detailed error messages
+- Verify all environment variables are set correctly
+- Ensure the service has enough resources allocated
+- Wait for the service to fully initialize (1-2 minutes)

 ### Status Indicators

 - **Web: Online/Offline** - Your browser connection to the server